 - Tourist numbers starting to increase

 - Prices for accommodation starting to rise

 The story for June is pretty much the same as May, just with temperatures getting higher and tourist numbers increasing more.
-It is highly unlikely you will experience rain or chilly weather at this time of year in Athens.
-(Don’t blame me if you do though)!
+It is highly unlikely you will experience rain or chilly weather at this time of year in Athens, even in early June.
+(Don't blame me if you do though)!

 - Great weather

 - A great time of year to eat ice-cream!